twidi/mixt/README.rst

 API
 ***

-*This section is not yet written.*
+The API doc is visible at https://twidi.github.io/mixt/